creengecoader/MirroredQWERTY/README.md

 G. For learning a layout, I find it helpful on a second screen (or smartphone) to pull up the layout to look at while typing and memorizing on some kind of typing test like typeracer.com.

-H. If you'd like to try to create a custom layout of your own, you just need to go to the "zz" file for instance and switch around the values of the keys.
+H. If you'd like to try to create a custom layout of your own, you just need to go to the "zzz" file for instance and switch around the values of the keys.
 I don't know what all the codes are for the keys, but you can get some ideas by finding other codes in the files in the /usr/share/X11/xkb/symbols/ folder.

 <h1> Happy Typing! </h1>